A Markov model for factorisation of iterated cubic polynomials: Acknowledgements

 \section{Acknowledgements}

 This paper is the result of my bachelor's thesis conducted at Utrecht University under the supervision of Dr. Valentijn Karemaker.
 Hence, I would like to thank Valentijn for her guidance and support throughout this work.
-She has been essential in selecting the problem, and the methods used.
-I would also like to express my gratitude for her careful review of the text and her invaluable corrections and stylistic suggestions.
+She has been essential in selecting the problem and the methods used.
+I also express my gratitude for her careful review of the text and for her invaluable corrections and stylistic suggestions.
+I would also like to thank the anonymous reviewer for the numerous suggestions made in a previous submission of this manuscript.